 Discovery Commerce targets consumers who don’t know what they want, but are open to suggestions: those in discovery mode rather than search mode.
 The idea is to suggest products based on their purchase history, web searches or interests — using data collected through advertising and harnessed through machine learning — even if the consumer hasn’t (yet) expressed a preference for a particular item.
 Whilst with traditional commerce it is the client who finds the right product, Discovery Commerce inverts the process: it is the product that seeks out the right target.

 With this method, you can add an element of surprise to online shopping, making use of the possibilities offered by social networks—as social shopping is clearly at the forefront of Discovery Commerce.
 Indeed, 63% of consumers like the idea of discovering products online that they weren’t even looking for (Facebook), in the same way, they would in a shop by browsing and picking up items that weren’t on their shopping list.

 For consumers, ‘discovery shopping’ gives them the opportunity to come across products that they wouldn’t otherwise have found.
-For brands, it’s an opportunity to target audiences they wouldn’t have been able to reach in other ways (including international audiences), to turn interest into demand and to increase sales.
+For brands, it’s a marketing opportunity to target audiences they wouldn’t have been able to reach in other ways (including international audiences), to turn interest into demand and to increase sales.